-An Impersonation Protection definition is required to control what identifiers are used to detect phishing, whaling, impersonation, and socially engineered phishing attacks.
-The definition also controls the action taken, if one or more of the identifiers are triggered.
+An impersonation protection definition is required to control what identifiers are used to detect phishing, whaling, impersonation, and socially engineered attacks.
+The definition also controls the action taken, if one or more identifiers are triggered.

 To configure an Impersonation Protect definition: